Sandwich, Massachusetts: Government

 Sandwich is represented by State Representative Steven Xiarhos in the Massachusetts House of Representatives as a part of the Fifth Barnstable District, which also includes portions of Barnstable, Bourne and Plymouth.
-The town is represented by State Senator Susan Moran in the Massachusetts Senate as a part of the Plymouth and Barnstable district, which includes Bourne, Falmouth, Kingston, Pembroke, Plymouth, and Plympton.
+The town is represented by State Senator Dylan Fernandez in the Massachusetts Senate as a part of the Plymouth and Barnstable district, which includes Bourne, Falmouth, Kingston, Pembroke, Plymouth, and Plympton.
 The town is patrolled by the Sandwich Police Department.
 The Police Department has 28 full-time staff members, including Chief, Lieutenants, Sergeants, Detectives, Patrol Officers and support staff.
 The Sandwich Board of Selectmen has five members: Robert George, Shane Hoctor, Susan James, Michael Miller, and David Sampson.

 On the national level, Sandwich is a part of Massachusetts's 9th congressional district, and is currently represented by William Keating.
 The state's junior (Class II) member of the United States Senate is Ed Markey.
 The senior (Class I) senator is Elizabeth Warren.

 Sandwich is governed by the open town meeting form of government.
 Day-to-day operation is led by a board of selectmen, which appoints a town manager.
 The town manager is George H. "Bud" Dunham, who has served in that role for more than 30 years.
 The town operates a police department, and a fire department consisting of three fire stations.
 There are three post offices in town (East Sandwich, Sandwich, and Forestdale).
 The Sandwich Public Library is located in the town's center, and belongs to the Old Colony Library Network, the Southeastern Massachusetts Regional Library System, and the Massachusetts Library Information Network.
 Sandwich has a public access television station (PEG) Sandwich Community TV which archives all government meetings on its website.